Jean Segura Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Angels pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Angels have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.

-- The Angels rank 11th in baseball in home runs surrendered (53 total, one per game).
+- The Angels rank 11th in baseball in home runs given up (55 total, 1.1 per game).

-- Detmers (0-3) takes the mound for the Angels in his ninth start of the season.
-He has a 4.87 ERA in 40 2/3 innings pitched, with 53 strikeouts.
+- Ohtani (5-1) gets the starting nod for the Angels in his seventh start of the season.
+He has a 3.05 ERA in 59 2/3 innings pitched, with 80 strikeouts.

-- The lefty's last time out came on Saturday against the Minnesota Twins, when he went 5 2/3 innings, surrendering three earned runs while allowing two hits.
+- His most recent appearance came on Sunday against the Minnesota Twins, when the right-hander threw six innings, surrendering one earned run while allowing two hits.

-- In eight games this season, the 23-year-old has an ERA of 4.87, with 11.7 strikeouts per nine innings.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.